 After the first strafing run, this Hellcat was observed to pull up into the clouds from 2,500' before the second strafing run.
 August re-joined the formation for the third strafing attack.
 Afterwards, the formation joined up and attacked a radio tower roughly 10 miles to the southeast.
 Around 10:20am, the division returned to Kobi Airfield to continue strafing.
 Over the target, this Hellcat suffered an engine failure and force landed near Kobi Airfield.
 When this aircraft failed to return, August was listed as Missing In Action (MIA).

 Fate of the Pilot

-Later, it was transported to Japan and operated from Yokosuka Airfield.
-A Japanese Hinomaru (rising sun) markings, over painting the American markings and applying tail number ヨ-801 (Yokosuka Kōkūtai).
-At the end of the war abandoned at Yokosuka Airfield on the belly, likely after making a force landing.
-The aircraft was partially stripped with the propeller, engine cowling removed, fabric surfaces missing and cockpit canopy removed.
+This Hellcat was repaired and operated from Yokosuka Airfield with Japanese markings including Hinomaru (rising sun) was applied with tail number ヨ-801 (Yokosuka Kōkūtai).
+At the end of the war abandoned at Yokosuka Airfield on the belly, likely after a force landing.
+Afterwards, it was partially stripped for parts with the propeller and engine cowling removed.
+The fabric surfaces and canopy were also missing.

-During September 1945, the wreckage was found by U. S. forces without a propeller, engine cowling, fabric surfaces or cockpit canopy.
-After capture, the wreckage was moved and subject to further removal of parts.
+During September 1945, the wreckage was found by U. S. forces and photographed.
+Afterwards, moved and more parts were removed.
 Ultimate fate unknown, likely scrapped or otherwise disappeared.